 With gerrymandering continually back in the headlines, we’re giving it a shot.

 The story has followed a winding course through the court system.
 None of it is simple.
 All of it is interconnected.
 Most of it is still up in the air.

-The last seven years have been the latest cycle in North Carolina’s tradition of minority parties challenging the election districts drawn by their political opponents1.
+The last eight years have been the latest cycle in North Carolina’s tradition of minority parties challenging the election districts drawn by their political opponents1.
 Here’s the short version of how we got to where we are.